addiscent/vagrant-docker-aws/README.md

     VirtualBox official - https://www.virtualbox.org/manual/UserManual.html

 #### When Ready For More Advanced Use
+For more advanced use, e.g., running an NGINX server or an experimental Rails project inside the _vagrantbox_, read _Vagrant's_ documentation about "Port Forwarding", so you can view HTTP pages served from the _vagrantbox_, using your web browser.
+Learn to do an easy modification to the _Vagrantfile_, and _walla_ (sic), you've got a quick-and-easy discardable local web-server which uses any port you choose, (within constraints). https://www.vagrantup.com/docs/networking/forwarded_ports.html

 You may also change the _Vagrantfile_ to customize the configuration of the OS during its initial creation, (provisioning).
 An example of provisioning may be seen in the _Vagrantfile_ used to create this _vagrantbox_.
 Instead of laboriously creating a "custom pet" _vagrantbox_ instance by manually installing/configuring more software after it is initially created, modify the _Vagrantfile_ so that the _vagrantbox_ is already configured the way you want it immmediately after executing _vagrant up_ the first time.
 If you do it this way, you lose the fear you had in the past; the fear that you can't try this or that, because it's "too risky" and may bork your environment.

 So, inspect the _Vagrantfile_.
 Change it any way you wish, experiment with it, customize it to do what you want to do, (or want to learn to do).
 If you fubar a _vagrantbox_ you are creating, you can simply _vagrant destroy_ it, and recreate it.
 Create as many special purpose _vagrantboxes_ as you wish.